lonekorean/wordpress-export-to-markdown/README.md

 --date-format=""
 ```

 A custom formatting string to apply to frontmatter dates.
-Takes precedence over `--include-time`.
-An empty string (the default) is ignored.
+If set, takes precedence over `--include-time`.
+An empty string (the default) is ignored, resulting in the basic `<year>-<month>-<day>` format.

-**Allowed values:**
+Allowed values:

-- A custom formatting string that uses [these tokens](https://moment.github.io/luxon/#/parsing?id=table-of-tokens).
+- Any valid custom formatting string.
+See [this table of tokens](https://moment.github.io/luxon/#/parsing?id=table-of-tokens).

 ### Wrap frontmatter date in quotes?